RenderKit/ospray/doc/api.md

   OSP_INTENSITY_QUANTITY_SCALE        a linear scaling factor for light sources with a
                                       built-in quantity (e.g., `HDRI`, or `sunSky`).
   ----------------------------------  ----------------------------------------------------
-  : Types of radiative quantities used to interpret a light's `intensity` parameter.
+  : Types of radiometric quantities used to interpret a light's `intensity` parameter.

 The following light types are supported by most OSPRay renderers.